-joint electromagnetic spectrum operations (JEMSO) - Those activities consisting of electronic warfare and joint electromagnetic spectrum management operations used to exploit, attack, protect, and manage the electromagnetic operational environment to achieve the Commander's objectives.
+joint electromagnetic spectrum operations (JEMSO) - Military actions undertaken by a joint force to exploit, attack, protect, and manage the electromagnetic environment.

-joint force - A force composed of elements, assigned or attached, of two or more Military Departments operating under a single Joint Force Commander.
+ioint force - A force composed of elements, assigned or attached, of two or more Military Departments operating under a single Joint Force Commander.